SamGRosen/samgrosen.github.io/_writings/two-truths.md

 ---
-title: "A demonstration of the \"two-truths\" phenomenon"
+title: "A Demonstration of the \"two-truths\" Phenomenon"
 collection: writings
 type: "problemexploration"
 permalink: /writings/two-truths